-Located on the Right bank of the Seine river in the 1st arrondissement, this ancient château turned museum is right in the heart of Paris.
+Located on the Right bank of the Seine river in the 1st arrondissement, across from the Palais Royal, this ancient château turned museum is right in the heart of Paris.
 It holds exhibits a range of works from antiquity to the present day.
 Many of the pieces are French, but there is also a wide range many from other parts of the world, some acquired through rather nefarious means.

 And it is this past that makes the Louvre Museum so interesting, a walk through the history books as it were.
 And as I say this, you should be ready to walk, when it comes to a visit to the Louvre.